ljuneaul/codingcoach/README.md

       **Make sure it's pulling to MINE not the original!**

   6) I review your PR and approve/reject
+  7) local, go to master, pull
+  8) repeat 3~7
-  7) you merge it after it all ends
+  9) you merge it after it all ends
 * [ ] Instructions for the assignment will be on the README inside the assignments's folder.

 *NOTES*